korpling/ANNIS/docs/user-guide/src/visualizations/context.md

-# Changing Maximal Context Size, Context Steps and Result Page Sizes
+# Maximal Context Size, Context Steps and Result Page Sizes

 The maximal context size of ±n tokens from each search result (for the KWIC view, but also for other visualizations) can be set for the ANNIS service in the file